 City of Lake Shasta

 The City of Lake Shasta’s project involved the installation of new facilities to provide tertiary treatment of wastewater with no increase in the design capacity of 1.3 MGD.
-The waste water treatment plant (WWTP) was previously an advanced secondary facility, and due to dilution requirements for discharges to Chum Creek, had an effective treatment capacity of 0.83 MGD.
+The wastewater treatment plant (WWTP) was previously an advanced secondary facility, and due to dilution requirements for discharges to Chum Creek, had an effective treatment capacity of 0.83 MGD.
 The new facilities were designed to ensure compliance with the effluent limitations for ammonia, copper, dichlorobromomethane, nitrate, nitrite, pH, and zinc, and also to increase the effective treatment capacity to 1.3 MGD.
 The project entailed construction of two new activated sludge basins; installation of a fourth mixed liquor screw pump; construction of a third secondary clarifier; establishment of a lined secondary equalization basin; construction of a deep bed filtration facility; installation of an ultraviolet disinfection system; installation of a new discharge pipeline; construction of a cascade re-aeration facility; and, replacement of the existing outfall.

 Kirkwood